BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

 **Description:** A form page that allows user to updte their account information.

 **Parameters Needed:**
-- User ID (identifies which User's account page is being processed)
+- User ID (identifies which Users account page is being processed)
 - Action (edit sections as needed)

 **Data Needed:**